Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 <img src="Images/2_RobotArmReachablePositionRandomizerSetting.png" height=150/>
 </p>

-If you press play, you should now see the cube moving around the robot and rotating at each frame.
+If you press play, you should now see the cube and goal moving around the robot with the cube rotating at each frame.

 <p align="center">
 <img src="Gifs/2_object_position_randomizer.gif" height=388 width=800/>